St. Louis’s first Black female mayor hopes to overhaul policing. It’s ‘not going to be easy.’

 When she considers police reform, she thinks about her 13-year-old son.
 Before Jones launched her campaign, he asked her whether the mayor is in charge of the police department and she said yes.

-“He said, ‘Well that’s great, because that means I’ll be safe,’ ” Jones said.
-“And that moment just hit me like a ton of bricks because I started to think that his mom shouldn’t have to become mayor in order for him to feel safe if he has an interaction with law enforcement.”
+“He said, ‘Well that’s great, because that means I’ll be safe,’” Jones said.
+“And that moment just hit me like a ton of bricks because I started to think that his mom shouldn’t have to become mayor in order for him to feel safe if he has an interaction with law enforcement.

 “It really fueled me to win and also to change how we do policing to make sure that my kid and other kids like him don’t fear law enforcement officers,” Jones said.

 Jones also wants to address accusations of racism within the department.
-She admits changing the police department “is not going to be easy” with a police force that has been resistant to change.
+She concedes changing the police department “is not going to be easy” with a police force that has been resistant to change.

 Jones points out that the St. Louis Metropolitan Police Department is represented by separate associations, the St. Louis Police Officers Association, which is predominantly White, and the Ethical Society of Police — which is predominantly Black and was established in 1972 to fight police corruption and racism.
 In 2020, Gardner sued the police union and the city of St. Louis after she said the SLPOA blocked her efforts to investigate racism within the police department and the city.

 Jones is sure to face similar pushback from the SLPOA, which has been critical on their Facebook group about calls to defund the police in other cities.
-Jones is calling for the removal of Jeff Roorda, the SPLOA’s business manager who called Jones a “race-baiter” in a 2017 Facebook post, the St. Louis Post-Dispatch reported at the time.
+Jones is calling for the removal of Jeff Roorda, the SLPOA’s business manager who called Jones a “race-baiter” in a 2017 Facebook post, the St. Louis Post-Dispatch reported at the time.
 In an email Wednesday, Roorda said he didn’t have anything to add beyond a statement that the association issued the day after the election: “We congratulate all of yesterday’s winners and we commit to continue to partner with them or anyone else willing to do the hard work of making this city a better, safer place to live.”

-Jones also wants to form a truth and reconciliation commission, building off the Ferguson Commission report ordered by then-Governor Jay Nixon in 2014.
+Jones also wants to form a truth and reconciliation commission, building off the Ferguson Commission report ordered by then-governor Jay Nixon in 2014.
 Jones calls the report a “starting point” for more public and private conversations about ongoing systemic racism in the region.
 While certain aspects of the report, such as revising the police department’s use-of-force policies have been implemented, the report has 189 calls to action, including more conversations about racial equity and overhauling policing.

 “One of the things we want to do is take a look at the deployment of officers and how do we deploy the right professional to the right call, which means staffing our police and public safety departments with different types of professionals like mental health professionals,” Jones said.

-In March, St. Louis announced that it would be receiving approximately $500 million in stimulus funds from the federal government as part of President Biden’s $1.9 trillion American Rescue Plan.
+In March, St. Louis announced it would be receiving about $500 million in stimulus funds from the federal government as part of President Biden’s $1.9 trillion American Rescue Plan.
 Jones has said one of her goals is to distribute the funds with racial equity in mind.
-She proposes putting some of the money toward rent assistance, grants for small businesses and public WiFi Her team has also put up a portal asking residents to give feedback on where the money should go and has gotten over 250 responses, Jones said.
+She proposes putting some of the money toward rent assistance, grants for small businesses and public WiFi.
+Her team has also put up a portal asking residents to give feedback on where the money should go and has received more than 250 responses, Jones said.

 Among the 100 largest cities in the U.S., 27 had female mayors as of June 2020, according to the Center for American Women and Politics Eagleton Institute of Politics at Rutgers University.
 Six of those women are Black.
 Nadia Brown, an associate professor in the department of political science and African American studies at Purdue University, said the wave of Black women running for office began about 15 years ago, which she credits to voters changing their assumptions about Black female candidates.